Introduction

 Description

-In this course, you’ll learn how to build Spark Declarative Pipelines on Databricks using a clean Bronze → Silver → Gold (Medallion) architecture, and how to orchestrate and operate them with Lakeflow Designer.
+In this course you'll learn a more structured and modern approach: build Spark Declarative Pipelines on Databricks using a clean Bronze → Silver → Gold (Medallion) architecture, where you define what you want with SQL and Databricks handles execution, dependencies, and orchestration.
+Also, orchestrate and operate them with the new Lakeflow Designer.

-Along the way, you’ll understand how Delta Lake ensures reliability, how Unity Catalog provides governance and lineage, and where the Databricks Assistant naturally supports pipeline development.
+Along the way, you’ll understand how Delta Lake ensures reliability, how Unity Catalog provides governance and lineage, and where Genie, the Databricks Assistant, naturally supports pipeline development.

-By the end of this course, you’ll be able to design structured, production-oriented data pipelines on Databricks.
+By the end of this course, you’ll be able to design structured, production-ready data pipelines on Databricks.
 Not just transformations inside notebooks, but end-to-end declarative workflows that can be scheduled, monitored, and extended.

 What You’ll Build in This Course